art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 ## Other Tips
 ### Sound volume
 Sound volume can be set by modifying the value for `FO4_NPC_response_volume` in MantellaSoftware/config.ini

+### Hotkey
+As well as via the Mantella gun, conversations can also be started via a hotkey (H).

 ### Text Input
 Text input can be enabled by either setting `microphone_enabled = 0` in MantellaSoftware/config.ini.
 You can respond by text by using the 'H' hotkey.
 This can be changed in holotape settings by entering the  [DirectX scan code](https://falloutck.uesp.net/wiki/DirectX_Scan_Codes).